 This process often results in the development of minor conflicts within the team.
 Such problems are capable of affecting the bigger picture of the project.
 It is the agile project manager's responsibility to ensure that the teamwork's efficiency remains intact throughout the process.

 Practical knowledge of handling a team is the major requirement to become an agile project manager.
-Today’s read will help you understand the qualities of an efficient agile project manager.
+Today's readers will help you understand the qualities of an efficient agile project manager.

 Qualities of an Efficient Agile Project Manager

 - Communication Skills: Impeccable communication skills are one of the major characteristics of a good agile project manager.
 Someone who knows how to express their ideas and verbalize them in the right way can easily get through challenging times.
-It’s exceptionally important for the agile manager to be able to communicate with their team members effectively.
+It's exceptionally important for the agile manager to be able to communicate with their team members effectively.
 Good communication comes hand in hand with the listening abilities of a person.
-They have to present at the moment, listening with open ears and analyzing the data being constructed.
+They have to present in the moment, listen with open ears and analyze the data is constructed.
 Communication skills do not necessarily mean being exceptionally great at vocabulary.
 It simply means how well a person can address their opinions while also paying attention to those standing next to him.
-People usually misunderstand them with speaking skills.
+People usually misunderstand them for their speaking skills.
 However, this is not true.

 - Leadership Qualities: Needless to say, an agile project manager is responsible for leading the entire project team along with the planning and execution of ideas.
 A person is said to be apt at leadership if they swear by good communication, listening skills, innovation, confidence, honesty, empathy, and self-discipline.
 These skills are quite self-explanatory.